SanskariWolf/jfjj/NoOneKnows.md

-Okay, let's break down this Sage script and figure out how to recover the flag.
+weweweweOkay, let's break down this Sage script and figure out how to recover the flag.

 1. Understanding the Setup